-If we were pressed to pick a favorite, we would have to choose LetsGetChecked.
+If we were pressed to pick a favorite, we would have to choose myLAB Box.
 We especially like this company for three reasons:

 It uses the most advanced blood sampling method, capillary testing, which is painless and leads to the highest degree of accuracy.

-In the event that you test positive, LetsGetChecked has the best support, available 24 hours a day, seven days a week.
+In the event that you test positive, myLAB Box has the best support, available 24 hours a day, seven days a week.

-Though the testing prices among the top three providers are similar, LetsGetChecked is currently offering a 20% discount on all tests, which will save you a lot of money.
-You must use Promo Code: INNERBODY when checking out.
+Though the testing prices among the top three providers are similar, myLAB Box is currently offering a 20% discount on all tests, which will save you a lot of money.
+You must use Promo Code: INNERBODY20 when checking out.

 Which level of multi-test do we recommend?
-Generally speaking, the “Standard” tests that cover, at a minimum, the five most common STDs (chlamydia, gonorrhea, HIV, syphilis, and trichomoniasis) are the best combination of comprehensiveness and value.
-They are (in order of our preference): LetsGetChecked’s Standard 5, myLAB Box’s Safe Box 5, and Everlywell’s Basic STD Test.
+Generally speaking, the tests that cover chlamydia, gonorrhea, HIV and trichomoniasis (at a minimum) are the best combination of comprehensiveness and value.
+They are (in order of our preference): myLAB Box’s Safe Box, LetsGetChecked’s Standard 5, and Everlywell’s Basic STD Test.